 I won’t share with you exactly how many fried rice dishes I’ve made down through the years – it’s an embarrassing number.
 Lets just say: I love fried rice.
 If it’s in my pantry, fridge or freezer, you can also count on me having tried it in fried rice too.
-Spam fried rice, curry fried rice, heck even pot pie fried rice.
+Spam fried rice, curry fried rice, turkey fried rice, heck even pot pie fried rice.

 I’ve also eaten my fair share at restaurants too; side note, in a separate life, I’m also a professional food writer, and I’ve got 1000s of restaurant visits under my (straining) belt.
 With all of that said, I’ve learnt a lot.
 Here’s what I think makes the very best fried rice.

 Lets start with the essentials.
 These are the only ingredients you need to make a simple egg fried rice.

 - Soy sauce

 That’s it.
 No carrots, no peas, no weird spices.

 Cooking a basic fried rice